hyurl/alar/README.md

-# Separ (progressing)
+# Alar (progressing)

-Separ is a light-weight framework that provides applications the ability to auto-load and hot-reload modules, and the ability to serve and connect remote instances.
+Alar is a light-weight framework that provides applications the ability to auto-load and hot-reload modules, and the ability to serve and connect remote instances.